Tre'Davious White: 2017

-On May 18, 2017, the Buffalo Bills signed White to a four-year, $10.09 million contract that includes $7.78 million guaranteed and a signing bonus of $5.47 million.
+On May 18, 2017, the Bills signed White to a four–year, $10.09 million contract that includes $7.78 million guaranteed and a signing bonus of $5.47 million.

+He entered training camp as the de facto No. 1 starting cornerback due to the departures of Stephon Gilmore, Ronald Darby, and Nickell Robey-Coleman.
 Head coach Sean McDermott named White the No. 1 starting cornerback on the Bills' depth chart to start the regular season, alongside E. J. Gaines.